Self-Similar One-Dimensional Quasilattices: Quadratic 1D quasilattices: two geometric perspectives

-We will say that a 1D quasilattice is "of degree two" or "quadratic" if it can be described by the following "floor form" expression:
+We will say that a 1D quasilattice is ``of degree two" or ``quadratic" if it can be described by the following ``floor form" expression:

-Here $\{L,S,\kappa,\alpha,\beta\}$ are real-valued constants (with $L>S>0$ and $0<\kappa<1$ irrational), $n$ is an integer that runs from $-\infty$ to $+\infty$, and $\lfloor x\rfloor$ is the "floor" of $x$ ({\it i.e.}\ the greatest integer $\leq x$).
-Thus, as $n$ increases (from $N$ to $N+1$), $x_{n}$ correspondingly increases (from $x_{N}$ to either $x_{N+1}=x_{N}+L$ or $x_{N+1}=x_{N}+S$); in other words, Eq.~(\ref{second_order}) describes a sequence of isolated points along the real line, with just two different intervals between neighboring points: $L$ and $S$ ("long" and "short").
+Here $\{L,S,\kappa,\alpha,\beta\}$ are real-valued constants (with $L>S>0$ and $0<\kappa<1$ irrational), $n$ is an integer that runs from $-\infty$ to $+\infty$, and $\lfloor x\rfloor$ is the ``floor" of $x$ {\it i.e.}\ the greatest integer $\leq x$.
+Thus, as $n$ increases (from $N$ to $N+1$), $x_{n}$ correspondingly increases (from $x_{N}$ to either $x_{N+1}=x_{N}+L$ or $x_{N+1}=x_{N}+S$); in other words, Eq.~(\ref{second_order}) describes a sequence of isolated points along the real line, with just two different intervals between neighboring points: $L$ and $S$ (``long" and ``short").
 The $L$'s and $S$'s form an infinite non-repeating sequence: the relative frequency with which $L$ and $S$ occur in the sequence is determined by $\kappa$ and the particular order in which they occur is determined by $\beta$, while $\alpha$ is an overall translation phase that determines where exactly the sequance is situated along the real line.

-Note that quadratic 1D quasilattices are "as simple as possible" in the sense that they are built from just two different intervals ($L$ and $S$); and, in addition, there are just two different separations between consecutive $S$'s, and just two different separations between consecutive $L$'s.
-Anything simpler that this would be incompatible with quasiperiodicity.
+Note that quadratic 1D quasilattices are ``as simple as possible" in the sense that they are built from just two different intervals ($L$ and $S$); and, in addition, there are just two different separations between consecutive $S$'s, and just two different separations between consecutive $L$'s.
+Anything simpler than this would be incompatible with quasiperiodicity.

-In this section, we present three equivalent geometric constructions of all such quadratic 1D quasilattices.
+In this section, we present two equivalent geometric constructions of all such quadratic 1D quasilattices.
 Our formulation is designed to clarify the relationship between cut-and-project sequences, on the one hand, and lattice equivalence, self-similarity and self-sameness, on the other.
 In the process, we obtain a number of explicit expressions that will be needed in subsequent sections, and in our construction of higher-dimensional Ammann patterns in \cite{BoyleSteinhardtHigherD}.

-The starting point for all three constructions is the same: an arbitrary Bravais lattice $\Lambda$ in 2D Euclidean space sliced by an arbitrary line $\vec{\;\!q}(t)$; and a choice of a "positive" integer basis $\{\vec{m}_{1},\vec{m}_{2}\}$ for $\Lambda$.
+The starting point for both constructions is the same: an arbitrary Bravais lattice $\Lambda$ in 2D Euclidean space sliced by an arbitrary line $\vec{\;\!q}(t)$; and a choice of a ``positive" integer basis $\{\vec{m}_{1},\vec{m}_{2}\}$ for $\Lambda$.
 We begin, then, by introducing these three ingredients.